AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/installation_guide.rst

     pip install napari-cellseg3d

-OR if you cloned the repository:
+OR to install from source:

 .. code-block::